alanb43/alanb43/readme.md

 * 🌱 [Humana](https://humana.com)
 * 💊 [Acuitii](https://www.acuitii.life/app)

-Between May and August of this year, I'll be backpacking somewhere in Europe.
-I can't wait to share once I get back!

 While you're here, check out a few projects I've pinned below.
 You can also:
 * Contact / hire me: ab43work@gmail.com
 * Learn more about me: [alanbergsneider.com](https://alanbergsneider.com)